Styria: Economy

-As elsewhere in the developed world, there has been a shift away from the manufacturing sector towards the service sector in Styria.
-This has had negative consequences for the industrial regions of upper Styria which have suffered a steady decline in population in recent years.

-In 2004, Styria had the strongest economic growth rate in Austria at 3.8%—mainly due to the Graz area which saw strong economic growth that year and has continued to grow in economic and population terms since then.
+In 2004, Styria had the strongest economic growth rate in Austria at 3.8%—mainly due to the Graz area, which saw strong economic growth that year and has continued to grow in economic and population terms since then.

 Styria is home to more than 150 clean technology companies of which one dozen are world technology leaders in their field.
 The revenue of Styrian cleantech companies totals €2.7 billion.
-This equals 8 percent of the Gross Regional Product (GRP) and is one of the highest concentrations of leading clean technology companies in Europe.
+This equals 8 percent of the gross regional product (GRP) and is one of the highest concentrations of leading clean technology companies in Europe.
 The companies have an average (real) growth rate of 22 percent per year—well above the worldwide cleantech market growth of 18 percent per year.
 The region created roughly 2,000 additional green jobs in 2008 alone.

 The Formula One Austrian Grand Prix has been held in the region, first at the Zeltweg Airfield in 1964 and then at the Osterreichring from 1970 to 1987.
 The sport returned to the circuit, now redesigned and rebranded as the A1-Ring, from 1997 to 2003.
 Formula One once again returned to the circuit, now renamed the Red Bull Ring, in 2014 and has been held at the track every year since.
 The COVID-19 pandemic saw the 2020 Formula One calendar massively revised, resulting in the Red Bull Ring becoming the first circuit to host consecutive Formula One World Championship Grands Prix, with the first round running under the Austrian Grand Prix name and the second held as the Styrian Grand Prix.
 This continued in 2021.

+Styria is served by Graz Airport which provides direct routes to Vienna and some other European destinations.
+The airport had received around 820,000 passengers in 2024.

 Administrative divisions

-The state is divided into 13 districts (Bezirke), one of them a statutory city.
+The federal state is divided into 13 districts (Bezirke), one of them a statutory city.
 There are 286 municipalities.